Real Steel: Marketing

 DreamWorks released the first trailer for Real Steel in December 2010 and it was attached to Tron: Legacy.
 In May 2011, DreamWorks released a second trailer.
 While the film features boxing robots, Levy said he wanted to show in the trailer "the father-son drama, the emotion Americana of it".
 He said, "We are very much the robo-boxing movie, but that's one piece of a broader spectrum."
 In addition to marketing trailers and posters, DreamWorks enlisted the British advertising company Five33 to build large physical displays representing the film as it had done for Pirates of the Caribbean: On Stranger Tides.
 The studio also collaborated with Virgin America to name one of their Airbus A320s after the film, and one of the film's robots is pictured on its fuselage.
 On September 19, Jackman appeared on the weekly sports entertainment program WWE Raw to promote the film.
 In addition to Jackman making an appearance on the show, WWE named Crystal Method's "Make Some Noise" from the film's soundtrack as the official theme song for their returning PPV, Vengeance.

-Jakks Pacific released a toy line with action figures based on Atom, Zeus, Noisy Boy, Midas and Twin Cities.
+Jakks Pacific released a toy line with action figures based on Atom, Zeus, Blendo, Noisy Boy, Midas and Twin Cities.
 The company has also released a one-on-one, playset fighting game with robots in a ring.

 ThreeA released a line of high-end sixth-scale figures, as adapted by Australian artist Ashley Wood, based on Ambush, Atom, Midas, and Noisy Boy.